nakulreddy12/ai_termProject_Chatbot/README.md

  ### This is a AI-based business chatbot, particuularly trained on medical information using AI methodologies.

  ### It runs in the flask environment.
 A virtual environment may be needed to setup to run it in visual code.
-The packages that needed to be installed are in 'requirements.txt' file
+The packages that needed to be installed are in 'requirements.txt' file.
+You can install the requirements of the project directly using :
+ #### pip install -r requirements.txt

  ### The Chat-bot works as follows :